 Film Review: The Hunger Games: Catching FireMany of the key cast and crew from the smash first installment are back to ensure that this visually thrilling, rapid-fire sequel will match or even surpass the original’s near $700 million b.o. take worldwide.
-All the ingredients for young-adult

 All signs suggest that The Hunger Games: Catching Fire will catch fire, especially as a big-screen attraction.
 The appealing main characters—both good and evil as originally conceived in Suzanne Collins’ best-sellers—return to their scheming and struggling in the aggressively unattractive post-apocalyptic country of Panem.
 It’s an agglomeration of impoverished, besieged districts where the Hunger Games competitions provide mass slaughter as mass entertainment for a suffering public.
 The filmgoing also love it.